File for Divorce in Allegheny County

 - By having your marriage annulled

 The main difference between these two options is that a divorce will terminate the marriage, while a decree of annulment is a determination that the marriage never existed.
-It is important to talk to an experienced divorce attorney to decide which option is right for you.
+It is important to talk to an experienced attorney to decide which option is right for you.

 There are two types of divorces in Pennsylvania: no-fault divorces and fault divorces.
 Both types of divorces result in the termination of the marriage.

-No-Fault Divorce in Pittsburgh
+No-Fault Divorce in PA

 The first way is by both parties agreeing to it.
 In this case, the parties would each sign an affidavit that says they have consented to the divorce.
 No-fault divorces in Pennsylvania always require a waiting period, and a divorce decree will not be granted until the waiting period ends.
 If both parties agree and consent to the divorce, the waiting period is only 90 days.
 Once the 90 days are up, the parties will be granted a divorce.